Fleetwood-east (Surrey) — A Buyer’s Guide

 The 800-metre walkability radius around the Fleetwood Station covers most of central Fleetwood Town Centre along Fraser Highway plus the immediately abutting blocks — properties walkable to the station can re-rate 10–25% in the years before opening, then flatten.
 The Fleetwood Town Centre Plan (originally adopted in 2010, refreshed through the 2017 update reflecting the SkyTrain corridor framework) explicitly envisions mid-rise residential and commercial intensification around the station — though most of that built form is still on the come, not in place.
 Buyers inside the radius are the medium-term winners; buyers outside the radius benefit indirectly through corridor halo effects.

-The Brentwood Town Centre comparable on the Millennium Line and the Marpole comparable on the Canada Line both delivered cleanly — Brentwood closed roughly 15–25% above pre-announcement levels within 18 months of station opening; Marpole tracked similarly within its own corridor band.
-The Fleetwood story is in the same arc, with current asking prices not yet fully absorbing the corridor premium.
+The Brentwood Town Centre area on the Millennium Line and the Marpole area on the Canada Line are the usual BC reference points — Brentwood saw roughly 15–25% re-rating within 18 months of its station opening, and Marpole tracked similarly within its own corridor band.
+Those are precedents, not promises; whether Fleetwood follows the same arc is what a corridor buyer is weighing, and it is worth checking recent Fleetwood solds against current asking prices before assuming the premium is or is not priced in.

 Property mix — the inventory snapshot